 Even though it is a very famous and simple traditional main dish in many Middle East countries, no one actually knows its original name.
 Most people do not know the man after whom it is named and how or why that happened.
 The story started in Egypt and the dish spread after that with its new name to all parts of the Turkish Ottoman Empire, developing different tastes in Syria, Lebanon, Turkey and many other countries.

-After the Ottoman conquer of Arab countries like Egypt in 1517, the Sultan (Ottoman king) started to assign governors to the new parts of his kingdom.
+After the Ottoman conquest of Arab countries like Egypt in 1517, the Sultan (Ottoman king) started to assign governors to the new parts of his kingdom.
 Daoud Pasha ruled Egypt for about 11 years, and even though he was one of the best ruling the country, his name did not last in these countries, especially the Arab ones, because of his remarkable leadership or his political and economic achievements but because of his most favourite dish of meat balls in red sauce.

 He was fond of that dish to the extent of eating it every day and punishing his servants for any mistake in its preparation or ingredients.
 One of the funniest things is that he used to invite people to share this dish with them after putting a silver ring in one of the meat balls and the one who found the ring in his mouth is the luckiest one to take it.